lizmat/raku-all-modules/github/ronaldxs/Perl6-US-ASCII/README-ABNF-Core.md

 DESCRIPTION
 ===========

-Provides ABNF Core tokens, as specified in RFC 5234, for composition into grammar by inheritance or import for direct use in regexes and parsing.
-The tokens may also be composed using role `US-ASCII::ABNF::Core-r`.
+Provides ABNF Core tokens, as specified in RFC 5234, for composition into grammar by inheritance or from role or import for direct use in regexes and parsing.

 Tokens
 ======